Healthy eating for asthma

 Healthy eating habits and lifestyle choices can have a positive impact on people with asthma.

-Carrying a few extra kilos can make your asthma harder to manage – the more kilos, the harder it gets.
+Carrying a few extra kilos can make your asthma harder to manage – the more kilos, the harder it can be.
 Working towards your ideal bodyweight can help you get fewer symptoms and use less medication.

-Inspired?
-Talk to your doctor before you start any new health and fitness program.
-Your doctor can check how your asthma is going, plus give you expert diet and exercise advice.
+Talk to your doctor before you start any new health or fitness program.
+Your doctor can check how your asthma is going and give you expert diet and exercise advice.

 Eat well to breathe well